carlosejimenez/environments_cache/README.md

 ## Requirements
 - macOS
 - Conda (You must have a $CONDA_PREFIX environment variable)
+- If your new repository is private, your Github credentials must be stored somehow

 ## Setup
 - If you  __fork__ this repository to your Github profile